 Take that you dirty bugger for doing me in bed.

-Bert Jansch sang Rosemary Lane in 1971 as title track of his album Rosemary Lane.
+Bert Jansch recorded Rosemary Lane in 1971 as the title track of his Transatlantic album Rosemary Lane.

-Chainmaker Lucy Woodall sang Rosemary Lane in a recording made by Mike Yates at Warley, Worcestershire, in ca. 1976.
+Chainmaker Lucy Woodall sang Rosemary Lane in a ca. 1976 recording made by Mike Yates at Warley, Worcestershire.
 It was issued in 2006 on the Veteran CD It Was on a Market Day 2.
-Mike Yates commented in the album notes:
+Mike Yates noted:

 James Yorkston sang Rosemary Lane in 2003 on his promotional EP Someplace Simple.

-Mike Boswoth sang Rosemary Lane in 2004 on his CD By Chance It Was: Songs from the Reverend Sabine Baring-Gould Collection.
+Mike Bosworth sang Rosemary Lane in 2004 on his CD of songs from the Reverend Sabine Baring-Gould Collection, By Chance It Was.